robotix/2020.robotix.in/_events/crescendo.md

     link: https://www.youtube.com/watch?v=-E7RAfQoOx4
 ---

+#### Introduction:
+The Mission to colonize mars was well underway, but when those elected to save humanity touched down on the Red Planet is when disaster struck.
+Technical malfunction caused one of the fuel tanks to explode, creating a ton of debris and cracks in the oxygen tanks.
+With the precious gas leaking out into the thin Martian atmosphere, it’s upto the braniacs on board to devise a plan to get to the tanks and shut the tank valve before they find themselves suffocating.
+Put yourself in their shoes as you seek to build a robot that can find its way through debris, climbing over obstacles, and pick and place blocks to create a way and clear the area, ultimately releasing the spherical key to shut the valve!

 #### Problem Statement

 To build a manually controlled robot that can lift itself up vertically, initiate and continue translation on an elevated surface and also pick and place objects.